 - 1 in 5 kids are subjected to unwanted sexual solicitation on the Internet.

 - 1 in 5 teens ages 13-19 are taking photos of their intimate parts and sending them to friends.

 - 25% of kids sexually solicited on the Internet told a trusted adult.

 - 64% of teens report posting personal photos on the Internet and 58% report posting personal information such as where they live.

-Fort Collins police will host Internet safety presentations to increase awareness and provide tools to keep everyone safe from the dangers of the Internet.
+Throughout the year, Fort Collins police hosts Internet safety presentations to increase awareness and provide tools to keep everyone safe from the dangers of the Internet.
+Topics covered include:

 - Sexual predators